ansh/jiffyreader.com/README.md

 ==========================================================================================================

-**THIS EXTENSION IS NO LONGER MAINTAINED.
+**THIS PROJECT IS NO LONGER MAINTAINED.
 THIS REPOSITORY IS AN ARCHIVE FOR EDUCATIONAL PURPOSES ONLY.**

 ==========================================================================================================